The Expanse (TV series): Cancellation and renewals

 Alcon Entertainment produces and finances the series.
 It sold three seasons to Syfy, which canceled the series in May 2018.
 Fans protested the cancellation, gathering over 100,000 signatures for an online petition.
 They lobbied Amazon Studios and Netflix to greenlight the fourth season and a crowdfunding campaign paid for an airplane to fly a "#SaveTheExpanse" banner around Amazon Studios.
 Celebrities including Wil Wheaton, George R. R. Martin, Patton Oswalt and Andreas Mogensen supported the campaign.
 Amazon Prime Video picked up the series for a fourth season, which was released on December 12, 2019.
 In July 2019, Amazon renewed The Expanse for a fifth season, which premiered on December 15, 2020.

-Ahead of the fifth season's release, Amazon renewed the series for a sixth and final season, on November 24, 2020.
+On November 24, 2020, ahead of the fifth season's release, Amazon renewed the series for a sixth and final season.
 Filming started in late January 2021.
 However, the authors of the novels and writers on the series, Daniel Abraham and Ty Franck, have stated that they view season 6 as a "pause" rather than a conclusion and that Alcon Entertainment "is very committed to the IP", Alcon's Andrew Kosove and Broderick Johnson said that they are "considering all kinds of interesting possibilities".
 On October 8, 2021, it was announced that the sixth and final season would premiere on December 10, 2021.

 In January 2023, it was announced that the continuation of the series, set between Babylon's Ashes and Persepolis Rising, would be adapted into a 12-issue comic book series, The Expanse: Dragon Tooth.

 Casting

 In July 2014, Thomas Jane was cast as Joe Miller.
 In August 2014, Steven Strait and Shohreh Aghdashloo's attachment to the series as James Holden, and Chrisjen Avasarala was announced.
 October of that same year, Dominique Tipper, Cas Anvar, Paulo Costanzo, and Wes Chatham were cast as Naomi Nagata, Alex Kamal, Shed Garvey, and Amos Burton while Jonathan Banks and Jay Hernandez were announced to be guest starring in the series.
 One month later, Shawn Doyle was cast as Sadavir Errinwright, while Chad L. Coleman and Jared Harris were cast in the recurring roles of Fred Johnson and Anderson Dawes, respectively.
 Frankie Adams was cast as Bobbie Draper for the second season in April 2016.
 On January 21, 2020, Keon Alexander, Nadine Nicole, and Jasai Chase Owens (who portray Marco Inaros, Clarissa Melpomene Mao, and Filip Inaros, respectively), were promoted to the main cast for the fifth season.
 Later, Lily Gao was cast in a recurring role as Nancy Gao for the fourth and fifth seasons, a candidate for UN secretary-general.
-Additionally, Anvar did not return for the sixth and final season after being the subject of multiple sexual misconduct allegations.
+Anvar did not return for the sixth and final season after being the subject of multiple sexual misconduct allegations.